Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 $280,001 to $320,000 20%

-Notice how there’s big increase from $40,000 to the next tier?
-That’s why it’s only worth it to consider opening an SRS account when you start earning more than $40,000.
+Notice how there’s a big increase from $40,000 to the next tier?
+That’s why it’s only worth considering opening an SRS account when you start earning more than $40,000 per year.

 Here’s an extremely simplified example, ignoring all other tax reliefs available:

-Let’s say you’re Joe Average, an office worker who earned $40,000 last year.
+Let’s say you’re John Doe, an office worker who earned $40,000 last year.
 You would have paid $550 in income tax this year.

 Yes, there are limits to SRS contributions.